 Tackle storage options like the Lakewood monster musky box listed in the post are particularly flashy, but it is one of the best boxes on the market for holding a huge quantity of very large lures and also provides a high level of durability and even mobility.

-The utility aspect should be your many concern with tackle boxes, anglers should put a premium on having reliable and highly functional gear first and looks second in my opinion.
+The utility aspect should be your many concern with tackle boxes; anglers should put a premium on having reliable and highly functional gear first and look second, in my opinion.

 Materials/Weather and Waterproofing